 Pauline Goodall qualified as an osteopath from the British College of Naturopathy and Osteopathy and has been working in Exeter for many years.
 She has built up an excellent reputation using a variety of treatment methods.

-She uses gentle physical manipulation, stretching and techniques to increase the mobility of joints, relieving muscle tension and enhancing the blood and nerve supply to tissues, thereby helping the body’s own healing mechanism.
+Pauline uses gentle physical manipulation, stretching and techniques to increase the mobility of joints.
+This relieves muscle tension and enhances the blood and nerve supply to tissues, thereby helping the body’s own healing mechanism.
 She can also provide advice on posture and exercise to aid recover, promote health and prevent symptoms recurring.

 She works in a mainly classical style but has recently been exploring cranial osteopathic approaches to treatment.
 Cranial osteopathy is helpful to babies who, when born, suffer enormous forces, twisting and turning as they squeeze their way out.
 This pressure and stress on the baby’s head can cause slight compression which can be very painful to baby.
 This cranial treatment seeks to correct any damage or slight alterations caused during childbirth.
 Surprisingly feeding troubles, unsettled, griping and colicky symptoms can also be helped by this type of osteopathy.

 She has many years experience in helping to reduce pain and getting to its source quickly, and will be able to help you to recover from most muscular, skeletal, sports, ligament or joint injuries.